The landscape of higher education in France and its best universities

 The higher education system in France is the third stage that comes after primary education and secondary education.

-The first stage is primary education (école primaire) that consists of five years of study for children.
+The first stage is primary education (école primaire) which consists of five years of study for children.
 Children start primary education approximately at the age of 6 just after 3 years of kindergarten (maternelle).
 They usually stay until the age of 11.

 The higher education system in France